History of human sexuality: Japan

-Classical antiquity

 Ancient Greece

 In ancient Greece, the phallus, often in the form of a herma, was an object of worship as a symbol of fertility.
 This finds expression in Greek sculpture and other artworks.
 One ancient Greek male idea of female sexuality was that women envied penises of males.
 Wives were considered a commodity and instruments for bearing legitimate children.
 They had to compete sexually with eromenoi, hetaeras and slaves in their own homes.

 Both homosexuality and bisexuality, in the form of ephebophilia (in some ways slavery), were social institutions in ancient Greece, and were integral to education, art, religion, and politics.
-Relationships between adults were not unknown but they were disfavored.
+Same-sex relationships between adults were not unknown but they were disfavored.
 Lesbian relations were also of a pederastic nature.

-Ancient Greek men believed that refined prostitution was necessary for pleasure and different classes of prostitutes were available.
-Hetaera, educated and intelligent companions, were for intellectual as well as physical pleasure, Peripatetic prostitutes solicited business on the streets, whereas temple or consecrated prostitutes charged a higher price.
-In Corinth, a port city, on the Aegean Sea, the temple held a thousand consecrated prostitutes.

 Rape—usually in the context of warfare—was common and was seen by men as a "right of domination".
 Rape in the sense of "abduction" followed by consensual lovemaking was represented even in religion: Zeus was said to have ravished many women: Leda in the form of a swan, Danaë disguised as a golden rain, Alkmene disguised as her own husband.
 Zeus also raped a boy, Ganymede, a myth that paralleled Cretan custom.

 Etruria

 The ancient Etruscans had very different views on sexuality, when compared with the other European ancient peoples, most of whom had inherited the Indo-European traditions and views on the gender roles.
 Greek writers, such as Theopompus and Plato named the Etruscan 'immoral' and from their descriptions we find out that the women commonly had sex with men who were not their husbands and that in their society, children were not labelled "illegitimate" just because they did not know who the father was.
-Theopompus also described orgiastic rituals, but it is not clear whether they were a common custom or only a minor ritual dedicated to a certain deity.
+Theopompus described orgiastic rituals, but it is not clear whether they were a common custom or only a minor ritual dedicated to a certain deity.